 \paragraph{Gradient-Based Parameter Tuning}

 Given a Loss function $\mathcal L \left(V, \mathbf{s}\right)$, we can define gradient descent by integration over the total simulation time $T$ as:

 Here, the application of gradients in brain simulation is external tuning of parameters.
 To show the applicability of the method, we developed the gradient-model of a 17-parameter Inferior Olivary Nucleus (ION) neuron model \cite{de2012climbing,negrello2019quasiperiodic} with experimentally obtained morphology (\cref{fig:sto}A).
-These neurons express continuous subtreshold oscillations (\cref{fig:sto}B).
+These neurons can exhibit sustained subtreshold oscillations (\cref{fig:sto}B).
 The gradients show how the interplay between parameters and state gives rises to the observed behaviour (\cref{fig:sto}C).
-We optimized the aforementioned ION neuron model using gradient-descent \cite{kingma2014adam,deepmind2020jax} to replicate a more realistic sinusoidal, target-voltage trace.
+We optimized the aforementioned ION model using gradient-descent \cite{kingma2014adam,deepmind2020jax} to replicate a realistic sinusoidal, target voltage trace.
 For comparison, traditional evolutionary search (CMA-ES~\cite{hansen2019pycma}) was also included.
-Both optimization methods solve the problem successfully, but CMA-ES relies on more simulations per iteration, leading to $\approx$10 times longer optimization times (\cref{fig:sto}D-E).
+Both optimization methods reach a solution, but CMA-ES relies on more simulations per iteration, leading to $\approx$10 times longer optimization times (\cref{fig:sto}D-E).
 Co-simulating a gradient system with the regular system for simulation increased simulation runtime by $\approx$2 times, after which, minor runtime increase per included parameter is observed \cref{fig:sto}F.